 Tip: We watched the first showing of the parade then immediately moved towards the castle to wait for the fireworks.
 The fireworks don’t happen for another 10-15 minutes after the parade.
 I would recommend going further down Main Street so you can see the whole castle during the fireworks.
 We were right in front but there were a lot of people around us so I had to hold A the whole time so she could see.

 This isn’t to make myself sound like a creeper but I loved watching people during the party!
 What I mean by that is just seeing how much time they took to get into character or the attention to detail they took with their costumes.
-When we go to Disneyland on any given day, we see Disney bounders and amazing people like Little Gray Thread who makes her kids’ costumes.
+When we go to Disneyland on any given day, we see Disney bounders and amazing people who makes their own costumes.
 BUT seeing families in themed costumes and the creativity behind it all in one place blows my mind.

 Special Performances, Activities and Characters and Halloween Spirit